gimmixorg/use-wallet/readme.md

-# ✵useWallet✵
+# ✵ useWallet ✵

-An easy-to-integrate, React hook for connecting and interacting with a Web 3 wallet.
+An easy-to-integrate React hook for connecting and interacting with a Web 3 wallet.

 Uses [Web3Modal](https://github.com/Web3Modal/web3modal) and [Zustand](https://github.com/pmndrs/zustand).